Can You Thin Latex Paint with Paint Thinner?

 Can You Use Paint Thinner to Clean Latex Paint Brushes?

-If you find the paint hard to remove, you can use a small number of mineral spirits or lacquer thinner.
+If you find the paint hard to remove, you can also use a small amount of mineral spirits or lacquer thinner to soften the paint which will make it easier for you to remove the dried paint from the brushes.

 Final Thoughts